hitokiri-mata/katacoda-courses/kubernetes-containers/node-to-k8s/step5-dockerfile-small.md

 `docker images "*/mountains-*"`{{execute}}

-By combining a few techniques we reduced the container image size by almost 90%!
+By combining a few techniques we reduced the container image size of 184MB, a savings close to ~80%!
+Smaller images take up less space to store and can be distributed to the cluster, reducing storage costs, network traffic, and startup delays.
 Some of the techniques applied were:

 1. Multi-stage build where the final stage discounts the dependency tree from npm.
 2. The multi-stage final container is Alpine instead of Debian based container.

-3. Yarn was used instead of npm
+We also applied better documentation techniques.
 If you have resources or pipelines that benefit from small container images, then use these techniques.